J-Afzal/Lane-and-Object-Detection/README.md

 3. Clean up C++ lane detection code and supplementary code (ignore object detection) clean up comments
    Add doxygen docs page to readme

-Update terminal games linters with any changes from the above Update README and check terminal games for any changes needed

-x.
-Create build script to build opencv on any platform and then build my code (same for terminal games?)

 x.
 Clean up C++ object detection code